 What is a digital fingerprint?

 A digital fingerprint is a unique identifier created from a person’s online activities, data, or devices.
 It can include information like browsing patterns, device type, IP address, and software used.
-Digital fingerprints are used for various purposes, including online security, tracking user behavior, and personalizing content.
+Digital fingerprints serve various purposes, including online security, tracking user behavior, and personalizing content.
 Unlike physical fingerprints, digital fingerprints can change over time as users modify their online behavior or settings.
 They play a crucial role in cybersecurity and identity verification, helping in both protecting and tracking individuals online.

 Does ATF accept digital fingerprints?